survivejs/webpack-book/manuscript/building/01_source_maps.md

 /***/ }),
 ```

+{pagebreak}

 ### `devtool: "cheap-eval-source-map"`

 `cheap-eval-source-map` goes a step further and it includes base64 encoded version of the code as a data url.
 The result contains only line data while losing column mappings.
-If you decode the resulting base64 string, you get output containing the mapping:
+If you decode the resulting base64 string, you get following output:

 ```json
 {